Chart Color Schemes

 Penola is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future demographic trends anticipate lower quartile growth for national non-metropolitan areas, with Penola expected to grow by 65 persons to 2041, reflecting a total gain of 4.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, lower quartile growth of national non-metropolitan areas is anticipated for the Penola statistical area (Lv2), expected to grow by 66 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of approximately 3.4% in total over the 17 years.

 Frequently Asked Questions - Population